How much can you save on home insurance with a security system?

 Other ways to save on homeowners insurance

-• Consider raising your deductible: If you increase your deductible by $500, your premiums could go down significantly.
+• Raise your deductible.
+If you increase your deductible by $500, your premiums could go down significantly.
 If you have it in your budget to pay the extra deductible amount in the event of a loss, this might be the way to go.

-• Bundle your home and auto insurance: Are you insuring your home and car through two separate insurers?
-Some companies offer as much as a 35% discount for bundling your home and auto policies.
+• Bundle your home and auto insurance.
+Are you insuring your home and car through two separate insurers?
+Some companies offer as much as a 35% discount if you bundle your home and auto policies together.

-• Repairs and renovations: This isn’t an immediate way to save, but if you recently made improvements to your home — maybe you replaced old plumbing or installed a new roof — let your insurer know.
+• Make repairs and renovations.
+This isn’t an immediate way to save, but if you recently made improvements to your home — maybe you replaced old plumbing or installed a new roof — let your insurer know.
 Your company may lower your rates at policy renewal since your home is less likely to incur damage.

 Ready to shop home insurance?